Effective starting: September 6, 2023

 14.3.
 The Product is provided on an “as-is” basis without any express or implicit promises or guarantees.

 14.4.
-Notwithstanding the above, the Supplier shall under no circumstance be liable for indirect damages (Sw. indirekt skada), including damages caused by loss of profit, revenue, anticipated savings or goodwill, loss of information or Customer Data, loss due to operational, business, power or network interruptions, loss due to modifications of the Product made in accordance with Customer’s instructions or performed by anyone other than the Supplier, as well as any claims due to the Customer’s possible liability to third parties; without prejudice to section 13.3.
+Notwithstanding the above, the Supplier shall under no circumstance be liable for indirect damages (Sw. indirekt skada), including damages caused by loss of profit, revenue, anticipated savings or goodwill, loss of information or Customer Data, loss due to operational, business, power or network interruptions, loss due to modifications of the Product made in accordance with the Customer’s instructions or performed by anyone other than the Supplier, as well as any claims due to the Customer’s possible liability to third parties; without prejudice to section 13.3.
 The Supplier is neither liable for any claims deriving from the Customer’s relationship with any third-party platform such as Atlassian where the Product was purchased or integrated with.

 14.5.
 The Supplier’s total and aggregate liability under the Agreement regardless of the number of incidents, is limited to the amount paid by the Customer according to the Agreement during the twelve (12) months prior to the time the damage occurred.

 14.6.
-The Customer shall, in order to not lose its right, submit a claim for compensation in writing no later than ninety (90) days after the Customer noticed or should have noticed the actual damage or loss, however in no case later than six (6) months from when the loss arose.
+The Customer shall, in order not to lose its right, submit a claim for compensation in writing no later than ninety (90) days after the Customer noticed, or should have noticed, the actual damage or loss, however in no case later than six (6) months from when the loss arose.

 14.7.
 In case of a claim from a third party, the party responsible for such claim shall indemnify and hold the other party harmless.